Melvin Carter (politician): Housing

 Carter introduced The Housing Trust Fund as a way to address affordable housing in St. Paul.
 This program was directed toward low- and middle-income residents and provided them with stabilized and affordable housing options.
 Carter also introduced The Families First Housing Pilot, which gave certain families financial assistance with rent and services to maintain their housing.
 This program has a direct partnership with St. Paul Public Schools by providing this assistance to families in need that have children enrolled in those schools.
 In 2023, Carter added additional funding to an Inheritance Fund that would lend money to homeowners in low- to middle-income neighborhoods and renovate them.
 The Fund was initially introduced in 2020; its main goal is to ensure that the residents who move into these homes can build their wealth in their homes.
 Carter has sought to weaken Saint Paul's rent control ordinance multiple times, saying that rent stabilization has stunted home building in Saint Paul.

+COVID-19

+On October 21, 2021, Carter announced a vaccine mandate for all city employees.
+He gave workers a deadline of mid-January.
+There was immediate pushback.
+St. Paul Council member Jane Prince criticized the mandate for lacking a testing option, calling it "the strictest vaccination mandate of any Minnesota municipality".
+The International Union of Operating Engineers Local 49 and the International Brotherhood of Teamsters Local 120 sued the city in December.
+A Ramsey county judge ruled for the unions, saying the mandate constituted an unfair labor practice.
+The mandate was never legally enforced and was officially dropped in October 2022.

+On January 12, 2022, in a joint announcement with Minneapolis mayor Jacob Frey, St. Paul announced a framework for a vaccine passport.
+The mandate required proof of vaccination or a negative test for entering any establishment where food or drinks were served.
+In line with Minneapolis, St. Paul ended this mandate on February 10.